-Hunting and Trapping are permitted on the property in accordance with all game regulations, unless otherwise posted.
+Hunting and trapping are allowed on the property in accordance with all game regulations, unless otherwise posted.
+Due to windstorms and active forest management, wildlife habitat is very good and forest roads provide good access for hunting.
 Traps may not be set on public road right of ways.
-Body gripping traps set on land must be at least 100 feet from public trails.
+Body gripping traps set on state land must be at least 100 feet from public trails.

 The North County Scenic Trial can be used for snowshoeing and skiing.

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.

 This area has been managed to provide a large amount of young forest habitat.
 This type of habitat is good for ruffed grouse cover, and white-tailed deer browse on the young tree shoots.
 Other mixed stands of hardwood and conifer are nearing the stage where the stand canopy will soon fill in and shade the understory.
 These mature stands of trees provide mast in the form of acorns and hickory nuts, and pine cones provide food for squirrels and seed-eating song birds.
 More stands will be cut to provide more young forest habitat as the other stands mature, creating a constant rotation of tree size classes to support a variety of wildlife habitat.

 From Franklinville follow Route 98 east and take a right on Bush Hill Road.
 Continue to the trailhead parking lot on the state forest at the intersection of Bush Hill Road and West Branch Road.

 All coordinates are provided in decimal degrees using NAD83/WGS84 datum.

 - West Branch Road Parking Area (42.391037°N, 78.324758°W) Google Maps (leaves DEC website)

 Rules, Regulations and Outdoor Safety